cpinotossi/qtip-agent/README.md

         * --authgroup, -a
             Authorization Group used in combination with Akamai IoT Edge Connect
+          --authgroup-name
+            Name of the Authorization Group JWT claim
+            Default: auth-groups
         * --clientid, -c
             MQTT Client ID
+          --clientid-name
+            Name of the client id JWT claim
+            Default: client-id
         * --domain, -d
             Domain/Hostname of the mqtt server
         * --key, -k
             Path to the key file
           --message, -m
-            Hostname (Property) referenced inside an akamai configuration.
+            Message
           --publish, -p
             By default we will subscribe, if you like to publish change the value to true
             Default: false
           --repeat, -r
-            Number of times to repeate the message
+            Number of times to repeat the message
             Default: 1
         * --topic, -t
             MQTT Topic